 The IPv6 address of the interface.
 A IPv6 address is in 128-bit records represented as eight fields of up to four hexadecimal digits with a colon separating each field (:).
-For example,fe80::215:c5ff:fe03:4dc7.
-The symbol :: is a special syntax that can be used as a shorthand way of representing multiple 16-bit groups of contiguous zeros; but it can appear only once.
-System accepts the valid IPv6 unicast address only, except IPv4-Compatible address and IPv4-Mapped address.
+For example, fe80::215:c5ff:fe03:4dc7.
+The symbol:: is a special syntax that can be used as a shorthand way of representing multiple 16-bit groups of contiguous zeros; but it can appear only once.
+It can also represent a legally valid IPv4 address.
+For example, ::192.1.2.34.